-Tanja Kuštović, PhD, Assistant Professor (primary)
+Teachers Mateo Žagar, PhD, Full Professor (primary)

-Ivana Eterović, PhD, Assistant Professor
+Tanja Kuštović, PhD, Associate Professor (primary) Ivana Eterović, PhD, Assistant Professor (primary)

 Goal The aim of this course is to acquaint students of Croatian language and literature with the foundations of general Slavic language, writing and literary culture, with the first translations into Slavic, in order to understand the beginnings of national heritage.
 Based on this knowledge (according to which the Proto-Slavic language is reconstructed) in further study it will be possible to upgrade knowledge from the history of the Croatian language, Croatian medieval literature, the development of Croatian scripts (Glagolitic, Cyrillic, Latin).